the-events-calendar/gigpress/trunk/readme.txt

 == Changelog ==

+= 2.3.4 =

+* Now always setting an event name in the JSON-LD markup
+* Removed the requirement that a price be included to include offer information in the JSON-LD markup (h/t Alex Unger)

 = 2.3.3 =

 * Fix improper escaping of quotes in up_json_encode function (for PHP < 5.4) - h/t Alex Unger